Azure/Azure-AI-Content-Safety-Private-Preview/Public Preview Doc.md

         print("Block items: {}".format(result))
 ```

-#### Get a blocklist by a blocklist Name @patrick
+#### Get a blocklist by blocklist name

 1. Use method **GET**.
-2. The relative path should be "/text/blocklists/{blocklistName}?api-version=2023-04-30-preview".
+2. The relative path should be "/text/blocklists/{blockName}?api-version=2023-04-30-preview".
 3. Substitute [Endpoint] with your endpoint.
 4. Paste your subscription key into the **Ocp-Apim-Subscription-Key** field.